 Since 2012, the TPU has opened hundreds of investigations including several high-profile matters that were litigated, referred to law-enforcement partners, resulted in the issuance of TPU subpoenas, or which led to rent audits.
-The TPU has also launched a large-scale registration enforcement program to further target owners who are not complying with the registration requirements.
 In addition to its enforcement activities, the TPU works with community organizers, legal services organizations, and tenant groups to hold workshops and resource fairs to educate tenants about their rights under the rent regulation laws.